Edmonton-Mayfield

 Edmonton-Mayfield was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1993 to 1997.

 History

 The Edmonton-Mayfield electoral district was formed in the 1993 boundary redistribution from Edmonton-Kingsway and Edmonton-Calder.

-The Edmonton-Mayfield electoral district was abolished in the 1997 boundary redistribution and formed Edmonton-Calder.
+It was abolished in the 1997 boundary redistribution and formed Edmonton-Calder.